codeHusky/HuskyCrates-Sponge/README.md

 # HuskyCrates
 A simple, straightforward crate system for Sponge!

-This fork has some changes made to it  - this is updated with the documentation fori t :)!
+This fork has some changes made to it  - this is updated with the documentation for it :)!

 It can be downloaded on my CI server